Teaching Your Dog that Biting Isn't a Game

-How to Teach Your Dog Not to Bite: Learn the reasons why some adult dogs bite and discover steps you can take to keep your dog from biting out of fear or aggression.
+How to Teach Your Dog Not to Bite: Learn the reasons why some adult and puppy dogs bite and discover some tricks to help avoid playful biting turning into a potential dangerous behavior.

 Dog Biting, Nipping and Mouthing

 Some puppy owners enjoy playing the “biting game.”
 It can be fun and funny to watch your puppy nip at your fingers and clothing.
 In fact, mouthing is a natural tendency in puppies as they lose their baby teeth and grow into adulthood.
 However, adult dog teeth can cause a lot more damage to humans and other animals than puppy teeth.

 Adult dogs that nip, mouth, and bite were probably not given proper boundaries as puppies.
 In order to have a dog that is well mannered and welcome around people and other dogs, biting behavior must be curbed.

 If a dog’s biting goes beyond mouthing, serious problems can arise.
 Dogs that bite out of fear or aggression can end up in very dangerous situations.
 Biting can cause serious injury to people or other dogs, and can lead to lawsuits and even the forced euthanasia of the offending dog.
 It is important to work with your puppy so that he understand not to put his mouth on humans, and if your adult dog is biting, it is crucial to pinpoint the root cause, so that you can work with the dog to stop the behavior immediately.